MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 - **Toggle incoming video**
 - **Share your screen**: Your screen will pop up as a video for the Dynamics 365 Guides user.
-- **Start video with blur**: For iOS only, useful if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
+- **Start video with blur**: For iOS devices only, if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you, select this command.
 - **Insert file**: Share a file.

 > [!TIP]